How much does LLC formation cost in Minnesota?

 1. Professional services

-Online formation companies offer middle-ground pricing.
+Online LLC formation companies offer middle-ground pricing.
 Basic packages cost as little as $0 in service fees (you still pay Minnesota's $155 state fee), while premium bundles with registered agent service, EIN applications, and compliance tracking can attract additional costs.

 2. Additional filings